 Adam Ritchie Brand Direction received a platinum AVA Digital Award for Brand Voice & Strategic Storytelling.
 AVA Digital is an international competition which recognizes "outstanding achievement by creative professionals involved in the concept, direction, design and production of media that is part of the evolution of digital communication."
 (AVA Digital)

 Adam Ritchie Brand Direction has been shortlisted by PRWeek three times in the PRWeek U.S. Awards.
 The agency is a finalist in the Best in Creative Excellence, Best in Social Media and Best in Arts, Entertainment, Sports, and Media Campaign and Technique categories.
 The awards are "firmly established as the communications industry's highest accolade, celebrating the best of the best corporate, agency, nonprofit and education teams, and the work they produce."
 (PRWeek)

 A campaign by Adam Ritchie Brand Direction is a first place winner in the PR Daily Digital PR & Social Media Awards.
-The campaign “thought creatively and delved deep into the needs of its audience with modern storytelling techniques and multichannel expertise," and was called an "attention-grabbing (and delicious) innovation."
+The team "thought creatively and delved deep into the needs of its audience with modern storytelling techniques and multichannel expertise," and the work was called an "attention-grabbing (and delicious) innovation."
 (PR Daily)